Georgia Phillips

 She has a keen research interest in the phenomenological process of literary composition, psychoanalysis, literary modernism, literary aesthetics, contemporary feminism and life writing, LGBTQIA+ literature and representation, narrative depictions and treatment of time and temporality, the philosophy of history and pastness, narratology, contemporary poetry and poetics, and ecocriticism/eco-feminism.
 She is interested in animal ethics and literature's role in challenging speciesism.

-Georgia is represented by Jane Novak at Jane Novak Literary Agency: https://www.janenovak.com/
+Georgia is working on her second novel and a book length collection of poems and is represented by Jane Novak at Jane Novak Literary Agency: https://www.janenovak.com/

 Her website can be viewed here: https://www.georgiarosephillips.com/